TomFrederik/lucent/docs/source/tutorials/first_steps.rst

   :width: 1280
   :alt: investigate_layer_startup

-You can now select a model of your choice, either from the torchvision modelzoo or upload your own model.
+You can now select a model of your choice, either from ``torchvision.models`` or upload your own model.
 If you wish to load from an old session, you can specify the data directory and tick the ``Load images from data dir`` checkbox.

 Click ``Save config``.
 Lucent should automatically detect all relevant layers for you and list them in the layer drop menu.